Cornell-GDIAC/VulkanSDL/src/README.md

-# SDL App Display Extensions
+# SDL App Extensions
 ---
-This directory is a collection of extensions that we have found necessary for CUGL.
+This directory is a collection of extensions that we have found useful over the years.
 In particular, mobile devices need support for safe area queries and device orientation (as opposed to display orienation).
 We also need to be able to reliably identify devices for network communications.

-Note that these features require modifications to the Android Java files (notably `SDLActivity`).
-Instead of modifying the SDL files, we subclass them with a new activity called `APPActivity`.
-See my comments in that file in the Android project template.
+Note that these extensions are very nontraditional in that they are not just simple C modules added to SDL.
+Many of these extensions need to access data from the build system, such as resource strings.
+In the case of Android, the Java files needed to be extended.
+However, instead of modifying the SDL Java files, we subclassed them in a new activity called `APPActivity`.
+See the comments in that file in the Android project template.